ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

 A. Carre gratefully acknowledges the support provided by Airbus Defence and Space.
 Norberto Goizueta's research is sponsored by the Department of Aeronautics at Imperial College for which the author is truly grateful.
+Arturo Muñoz-Simón's research has received funding from the EU's H2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 765579.
 # References